mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 1. Recap, GDPs as a Germ cell,
 2. Exploring CHAT concepts of abstraction
+3. Locating TADS in this perspective, via 3GAT concept of expansion via double stimulation and TADS

 This section ends/begins with an proposal of GDPs as a mid-level construct, demonstrating their utility for both educational designers and researchers.

 ### Recap

 MOVE?
 In chapter two I described the characteristics and limits of computational thinking as a pedagogical framework, specifically concepts include: varied interpretations; the role of levels of abstraction for teachers and learners; and the value of epistemological pluralism as a way to value concrete approaches.

 GDPs as a germ cell,

+Move TADs here as recap, as a way to make link to double stimulation.

 ### Design patterns as a intermediate-level, pedagogical framework (compared to computational thinking)